stedyghub/wp_selfassess/README.md

-# Gifttest
+# Self-Assessment
-Gifttest plugin for wordpress
+Self-Assessment Plugin for Wordpress

 Create questionaires and coresponding scoreboards in wordpress.